-Subway disputed the allegations, going as far as to pursue CBC with $210-million defamation suit.
-The foot-long — or is it 11-inch-long? — sub purveyor claimed the study was lacking “scientific rigour,” but the Ontario Superior Court ultimately sided with the national public broadcaster.
+Subway disputed the allegations, going as far as to pursue CBC with a $210-million defamation suit.
+The foot-long — or is it 11-inch-long? — sub purveyor claimed the study lacked “scientific rigour,” but the Ontario Superior Court ultimately sided with the national public broadcaster.

-When a class action suit against the world’s largest fast-food chain had initially been brought to the Quebec Superior Court in 2019, it had been blocked, but on December 4, the Quebec Court of Appeal authorized it to go forward.
+When a class-action suit against the world’s largest fast-food chain was initially brought to the Quebec Superior Court in 2019, it was blocked, but on December 4, the Quebec Court of Appeal authorized it to go forward.
 If Subway fails to prove that it has suitably characterized its chicken, that could lead to a reimbursement of the cost of the sandwiches sold during that approximate three-year timeframe, and additional punitive damages, according to a CTV report.

 In a statement provided to Eater, Subway says, “The decision allowing the class action in Quebec to move forward does not validate the flawed research performed by Trent University or the damaging reporting from the CBC, it only determined that this case can proceed.
 We look forward to vigorously defending our brand with the facts that uphold the quality of our food.”

-Turns out, chicken may not be the only item on Subway’s menu recently under scrutiny.
-The Irish Supreme Court ruled earlier this fall that Subway’s sandwich bread contains too much sugar for it to be considered bread under the country’s Value Added Tax regulations.
+Chicken isn’t the only item on Subway’s menu recently under scrutiny.
+The Irish Supreme Court ruled earlier this fall that Subway’s sandwich bread contains too much sugar to be considered bread under the country’s Value Added Tax regulations.
 According to Irish law, for bread to be regarded as a staple food, and therefore not be subject to tax, its sugar content should sit at a maximum of two percent of the weight of the flour included in the dough.
 Subway’s sweet, sweet rolls come in at 10 percent, making it seem more like cake than anything else.